divyaatluri-lab/Customer-Churn-Analysis-and-Retention-Strategy-using-SQL-and-Predictive-Analytics/README.md

 # Customer-Churn-Analysis-and-Retention-Strategy-using-SQL-and-Predictive-Analytics
 Project Overview
 This project focuses on analyzing customer churn behavior using SQL and data visualization techniques.
 The objective is to identify key churn drivers, high-risk customer segments, and provide actionable retention strategies to improve business performance.
+# Problem Statement
+“The business is experiencing high customer churn leading to revenue loss.
+The objective is to identify churn drivers and recommend strategies to improve retention.”
 # Business Objectives:
-Identify factors contributing to customer churn Analyze customer behavior and segmentation
+Identify factors contributing to customer churn.
+Analyze customer behavior and segmentation
 Calculate key KPIs such as churn rate, retention rate, and revenue loss Develop data-driven retention strategies